-There can be many causes for Camtasia crashing, the steps below have been tailored to a wider range of potential causes.
-In the event that the various troubleshooting steps and articles listed below do not address your problems in Camtasia, please contact our support team via the 'Support' bubble in the lower corner of this page.
+There can be many causes for Camtasia Editor crashing, the steps below have been tailored to a wider range of potential causes.
+In the event that the various troubleshooting steps and articles listed below do not address your problems in Camtasia Editor, please contact our support team via the 'Support' bubble in the lower corner of this page.

 Prior to moving on to the guides below, please be sure to make note of the following: